zephir-lang/zephir-docs/README.md

 ## Welcome
-This repository the documentation for the [Zephir Language](https://zephir-lang.com).
+This repository contains the documentation for the [Zephir Language](https://zephir-lang.com).
 The documentation can be found [here](https://docs.zephir-lang.com)

 ## Changes/Corrections
 If you see any problems in the documentation, feel free to issue a Pull Request.

-Pull requests are only accepted in the source language which is English `en`
+Pull requests are only accepted in the source language which is English (`en`).

 ## Localization
 We welcome contributions in localizing the documentation.
 Our localization is handled by our friends at [Crowdin](https://crowdin.com), who very generously offered their platform for our project.